bdjeffyp/ra-guides/ps2/final-fantasy-xii-izjs/guide.md

 **Volcano Punch** (Treasure): The Volcano T hand bombs can be found in a guaranteed one-time chest in Henne Mines - Phase 2 Dig in the room on the map that doesn't appear connected to the rest of the zone.
 It looks like there is another guaranteed Volcano T can be found in the Phase 2 Shaft zone to the north of the exit to Special Charter Shaft, but I didn't see it there.
 Perhaps these two chests are linked?

-**Show Off II (cont'd)**: Glaring Eye is a ghost/lich type rare game that appears after killing 3 Hecteyes in Henne Mines - Crossover C and Phase 2 Shaft.
+**Show Off II (cont'd)**: Glaring Eye is a ghost/lich type rare game that appears after killing Hecteyes in Henne Mines - Crossover C and Phase 2 Shaft.
+It has a 10% chance to spawn with each Hecteyes killed.

 **MegaStash** (Treasure): While going through Henne Mines - Phase 2 Dig, there is a discarded letter that can be found in a dead end to the far west, upper half of the zone.
 Read it to learn about a hidden stash.
 Later, in the Special Charter Shaft zone, in a dead end to the north, is a glowing red light on the ground.
 Examine it to find the hidden stash of 3 Bacchus's Wine and 2 Megalixirs!